kcodogwu/windows-executable-disassembly/disassembly-of-a-windows-executable.md

       return;
     }

 As I indicated in the code comment above, byte_40A300 is a string constant that is very important to the decrypting of the encrypted string being reference by the *arg_0 function argument.
-In C, byte_40A300, could be define using the `#define pre-processor` so that it can be accessible to the sub_401000 as above:
+In C, byte_40A300, could be define using the `#define` pre-processor so that it can be accessible to the sub_401000 as above:

     #define byte_40A300 "\tpkd"

 The ASCII code equivalent, in hexadecimal form, for the characters in the string are: \\t (TAB) = 0x9, p = 0x70, k = 6B, d = 64.

-## Algorithm(s) of Other (Non-Standard) Function(s)
+## Algorithms of Other (Non-Standard) Functions

 ### sub_401080